This article details the technical and safety requirements for executing a hot tap on hydrocarbon pipelines, piping or tanks.

 - During welding, burn-through the tank or vessel wall must be prevented.
-Adequate precautions, including heat/temperature control, must be put in place and strict adherence to a suitably qualified WPS is of critical importance.
+Adequate precautions, including heat/temperature control, must be put in place.

 - Hot tapping or welding activities on floating roofs, pontoons, or decks are prohibited.
 These areas of a tank are subjected to flammability hazards.

 5.3.1 Welding Requirements

 A welding procedure shall be developed for the hot tap welding job.
 All welders shall be qualified per applicable codes and specifications.
 Consideration may be given to welders with previous experience.
 As stated in API RP 2201 section 6.8, welding shall not be permitted closer than 18inches to a flange or threaded connection or approximately 3inches to a welded seam (including a longitudinal seam of welded piping) unless determined by an engineering review to be acceptable.
 All welds shall be visually inspected and tested before connection of the hot tap machine.
 Dye Penetrant Testing, Ultrasonic or Magnetic Particle Inspection (MPI) may also be utilized; however, pressure tests may be used to validate weld integrity.

 Welded joints must be tested to validate their integrity.
 If the temperature of the piping, pipeline or tank permits it, a hydrotest should be used to test welded joints per applicable codes.
 The test pressure should be a minimum of 10% more than the operating pressure; however, if an internal collapse is envisaged, the test should not exceed 10% of the operating pressure.
 The test pressure may be reduced as per applicable codes.
 If the temperature does not permit a hydrotest, air or nitrogen with soap solution may be used on the weld.